bluffingo/OpenSB/private/skins/common/markdown/rules.md

-We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from squareBracket.
+We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from SquareBracket.

 (i hate writing shit like this)